This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 How to Make Peri Peri Sauce

-- Heat oil in a pan.
-Saute garlic, onions, and paprika until softened.
+- Heat oil in a skillet over medium heat.
+Saute onions, garlic, and paprika until softened, about 5 minutes.

 - If you’d like a milder sauce, reduce the amount of chili, and increase if you like it hot.

 - When using fire-roasted peppers from a jar, discard any liquid.

 - Smoked paprika can be used as a substitute for sweet paprika.

 - If the sauce is too thick for your liking, you can thin it down with olive oil or water.

 - Try it with Fried Chicken Wings!